webplatform/docs/concepts/programming/javascript/liveconnect/index.md

 {{!}} A JavaScript reference to a Java package.
 {{!}}}

 {{Note|Because Java is a strongly typed language and JavaScript is weakly typed, the JavaScript runtime engine converts argument values into the appropriate data types for the other language when you use LiveConnect.
-See [[/guide/JavaScript/values#Data_Type_Conversion Data Type Conversion] for complete information.}}
+See [[#Data_Type_Conversion|Data Type Conversion]] for complete information.}}

 In some ways, the existence of the LiveConnect objects is transparent, because you interact with Java in a fairly intuitive way.
 For example, you can create a Java <code>String</code> object and assign it to the JavaScript variable <code>myString</code> by using the <code>new</code> operator with the Java constructor, as follows: